-Well, I found a scientific study that tested the stiffness, which is a very important detail when I decide which cycling shoes to wear.
+I found a scientific study that tested the stiffness, which is a crucial detail when deciding which cycling shoes to wear.
 Comfort and weight are also important factors, especially comfort.
-It is though important to remember that shoes with the best comfort often lack stiffness.
+It is important to remember that shoes with the best comfort often lack stiffness.

-It is very difficult, if not impossible, to achieve a high degree of stiffness and comfort at the same time.
+It is complicated, if not impossible, to achieve a high degree of stiffness and comfort simultaneously.

 Carbon cycling shoes are stiffer

-In the study shoe stiffness measurements were collected under controlled conditions in the laboratory with a dynamic hydraulic tensile testing machine.
-Measurements of plantar pressure were done using a special sensor in the soles while subjects pedalled at a controlled power output.
+In the study, scientists collected shoe stiffness measurements under controlled conditions with a dynamic hydraulic tensile testing machine.
+In addition, plantar pressure measurements were done using a unique sensor in the soles while subjects pedaled at a controlled power output.

-The results from these tests showed that the carbon cycling shoes produced a significant, 18% higher peak plantar pressure than plastic cycling shoes.
-So carbon cycling shoes are stiffer and that is also what riders tell me when they have switched to this more expensive foot wear.
+These tests showed that the carbon cycling shoes produced a significant, 18% higher peak plantar pressure than plastic cycling shoes.
+So carbon cycling shoes are stiffer, and that is also what riders tell me when they have switched to this more expensive footwear.

-Though, if you have problem with metatarsalgia or ischemia, it is probably better for you to choose a more flexible cycling shoe.
+If you have a problem with metatarsalgia or ischemia, it is probably better for you to choose a more flexible cycling shoe.

 Foot Ankle Int.
 2003 Oct;24(10):784-8.